-a) Keep work area clean and well lit.
+- a) Keep work area clean and well lit.

 Cluttered or dark areas invite accidents.

-b) Do not operate power tools in explosive atmospheres, such as in the presence
+b) Do not operate power tools in explosive

-of flammable liquids, gasses or dust.
-Power tools create sparks which may ignite the dust or fumes.
+- b) Do not operate power tools in explosive atmospheres, such as in the presence

-- c) Keep children and bystanders away while operating power tool.
-Distractions can cause you to lose control. - d) Do not use this machine in an enclosed room.
+- of flammable liquids, gasses or dust.
+Power tools create sparks which may ignite the dust or fumes. - c) Keep children and bystanders away while operating power tool.
+Distractions can cause you to lose control. - d) Do not use this machine in an enclosed room